The Monk (2011 film): Plot

-Valerio is introduced to the Capuchin monastery by his godfather, Imanol Estevez, who explains that they are from Burgos, where Valerio was in a house fire, explaining the mask as necessary due to terrible burns inflicted on him in a fire that killed his parents.
+Valerio is introduced to the Capuchin monastery by his godfather, Imanol Estevez, who explains that they are from Burgos, where Valerio was in a house fire.
+He says the mask he’s wearing is necessary due to terrible burns inflicted on him in the fire that also killed his parents.
 He wishes to join the monastery as a novice, and after some private debate amongst the monks in which Ambrosio alone argues for him being allowed to stay despite his differences, they agree to let the young man stay.
-While being shown to his room by another novice, Valerio asks if they are allowed to speak with Ambrosio to which the novice notes that they can except when he is in his rose garden where he goes to escape his frequent headaches.
+While being shown to his room by another novice, Valerio asks if they are allowed to speak with Ambrosio to which the novice notes that they can, except when he is in his rose garden, where he goes to escape his frequent headaches.

 Ambrosio is next seen acting as the confessor for some nuns.
 After confessing to minuscule sins, Sister Agnes is leaving when a note drops out of her habit, revealing that she is in love with a man named Cristobal who she names in the letter.
 Although she begs with him to have mercy, Ambrosio refuses to hide her secret, tells her she must be severely punished to cleanse herself of her sins, and gives her over to the prioress of the nunnery to punish her as she sees fit.

-Don Lorenzo comes to visit Antonia at her home and meets with her mother who forbids him to marry her daughter until he gets his uncle’s approval, revealing that she was married to the wealthy Las Cisternas despite her poor origins which caused her husband to be disinherited and become regretful and spiteful after being forced to move to Caracaras.
-Wishing to save her daughter from the same fate, she insists that he get his final living relative’s approval before she will allow him to pursue Antonia.
+Don Lorenzo comes to visit Antonia at her home and meets with her mother who forbids him to marry her daughter until he gets his uncle’s approval.
+She reveals that she was married to the wealthy Las Cisternas despite her poor origins, which caused her husband to be disinherited and become regretful and spiteful, after being forced to move to Caracaras.
+Wishing to save Antonia from the same fate, her mother insists that Don Lorenzo get his final living relative’s approval before she will allow him to pursue Antonia.

 The ailing Father Miguel reveals to Ambrosio that he is convinced something evil is prowling in the monastery and asks if there have been any recent possessions nearby, to which Ambrosio says a shepherd in a nearby hamlet was.
 Father Miguel warns Ambrosio to be wary and alert.
 That same night after leaving Father Miguel’s chamber, Ambrosio gets a debilitating headache and goes to his rose garden, where Valerio follows him and offers to heal Ambrosio with what he claims is a gift of healing passed down from his mother.
 Even though Ambrosio snaps at him to leave, Valerio places his hands on Ambrosio’s head, offering relief and then leaves.